lncm/noma/README.md

 #### MacOS Docker

-Using Docker outside of Vagrant requires manual setup and is only recommend for those who are already running Docker.
+Using Docker outside of Vagrant requires manual setup and is only recommended for those who are already running Docker.

 - Install Docker and docker-compose
 ```bash